althonos/althonos.github.io/_posts/2020/2020-04-27-better-cython-build-ext.md

 trace support is unavailable for other platforms such as PyPy.

 Congratulations!
-You can now measure the coverage on your Cython extension module with the two following lines (this uses `unittest` by you could use any test runner, really):
+You can now measure the coverage on your Cython extension module with the two following lines (using `unittest` like here, or any other test runner):
 ```console
 $ python setup.py build_ext --debug --inplace
 $ python -m coverage run -m unittest discover -vv